The Organic Traveller

 To find a place for an organic lunch, snack or a coffee break, both served and self-served, requires not more than keeping your eyes open.
 But the cultured evening out or a sumptuous weekend brunch can be a challenge if you don't know where to head for.

-If you opt for 100 percent organic food and drinks, without compromises, within the city boundaries the TL;DR is La Trattoria and Josef.
+If you opt for 100 percent organic food and drinks, without compromises, within the city boundaries the TL;DR is La Trattoria.

 French